Q: Where can my child participate in a Golf in Schools program?

 Q: What equipment is required to participate?

 A: Golf in Schools provides all of the equipment.
-If your child has a set of clubs, please leave them at home.
+If your child has a set of clubs however, you are more than welcome to bring them along.

 Q: How can you learn to play golf in small areas, like gyms?